Tryon Concert Association Conrad Tao, Pianist

 Without exception, the musicians who have appeared on Tryon’s stage have played to appreciative audiences, unwavering over almost seven decades in their support for TCA season series and special events.
 In return, TCA’s audiences have enjoyed hearing outstanding musicians in relatively intimate settings with the opportunity to personally meet the performers at receptions after each concert.

 In recent years, the Canadian Brass, Zlatomir Fung, and Ryan Speedo Green performed for area students under the auspices of A-OK, Arts Outreach for Kids, an educational resource initiated by TCA and the Tryon Fine Arts Center.
-This season’s A-OK performers are the Bennewitz Quartet appearing on March 21, 2023.
+This season’s A-OK performer is pianist Arsentiy Kharitonov performing on November 9th at the Tryon Fine Arts Center.

 Tryon Concert Association’s